georgesung/pid_controller/reflection.md

 _I:_

-When I set _I_ to 0, honestly I didn't nnotice much difference in behavior.
+When I set _I_ to 0, honestly I didn't notice much difference in behavior.
 The purpose of _I_ is to compensate for an inherent steering bias in the vehicle, so this leads me to conclude that the vehicle has very little or no steering bias.

 When I set _I_ to a significantly high value, I noticed the vehicle swerves a lot, since the _I_ term causes the vehicle to overcompensate for the CTE (over time).